Parks & Recreation

 - Look for water level changes, floating debris, rock outcrops, and stumps.
 (Get lake level info at MyTPU.org/LakeLevels.)

-- Life Jacket information: Wear it Washington and Wear it Life Jacket
+- Life Jacket information: Washington State Parks Life Jacket Tips and Wear it Life Jacket

 - Washington State Parks Boating Program